 Proposed Provision: For a Certification Period of three years, the Auditor may recommend a Surveillance Audit of the certified member be conducted within 12-24 months to verify that systems are working effectively during the Certification Period.
 Comments / Feedback of RJC COP India Committee: Decision on surveillance audit should not be left to the judgment of auditor.
-Since the member has to bear the cost of audit, the need for surveillance audit must be based on transparent criteria.
-WWF 2 August 2013 Principles: RJC should use their Codes as tools to reinforce commitment to prevailing international standards rather than run the risk of replicating them.
-While such a comprehensive set of COP has its merits.
+Since the member has to bear the cost of audit, the need for surveillance audit must be based on WWF 2 August 2013 transparent criteria.
+Principles: - RJC should use their Codes as tools to reinforce commitment to prevailing international standards rather than run the risk of replicating them. - While such a comprehensive set of COP has its merits.
 It covers so many things that are second hand and could be better cross referenced to their primary location.
-An overly comprehensive code dilutes the impact of managing really critical key issues - and will deter new member recruitment.
-There is mention of the need for members to exercise due diligence over contractors, subcontractors etc. working on their behalf and to make sure these entities are aware of the members commitments- but this needs strengthening.
-Rio Tinto Solidaridad 2 August 2013 5 August 2013 Additional suggestions for the Glossary.
-Code of Practices Section G: Certification RJC could gain credibility by becoming more transparent about the impact of its standard and system.
+An overly comprehensive code dilutes the impact of managing really critical key issues - and will deter new member recruitment. - There is mention of the need for members to exercise due diligence over contractors, subcontractors etc. working on their behalf and to make sure these entities are aware of the members commitments- but this needs strengthening.
+Rio Tinto 2 August 2013 Additional suggestions for the Glossary.
+Solidaridad 5 August 2013 Section G: Certification RJC could gain credibility by becoming more transparent about the impact of its standard and system.
 Especially since RJC is not a multi-stakeholder organization, it is likely to be questioned on its methods, and even its intent.
 By including some additional self-reporting obligations on a small set of key KPIs, RJC could collect and collate data, allowing it to show its impact to interested stakeholders.
 Selection of a few relevant KPIs to collect data on could be done in dialogue with key stakeholders, to ensure it meets their information needs.
 The number of KPIs should be small, to keep things manageable for both members and secretariat.
-Example: Better Cotton Initiative collects data on 6 main KPIs (like pesticide use, water use)
+Example: Better Cotton Initiative collects data on 6 main KPIs (like pesticide use, water use) and reports on it in a collated way to show the organisation's impact: